 6. Arthritis

-Arthritis, specifically osteoarthritis, and rheumatoid arthritis can affect any joint inside the body, such as those in the feet.
-Arthritis in the foot joints can cause pain on the facet of the foot, stiffness, swelling, and decreased variety of movement.
-Over time, the circumstance can worsen, making walking and other activities increasingly hard.
+Arthritis, especially osteoarthritis, and rheumatoid arthritis may affect any joint inside the body, including those in the feet.
+Arthritis of the joints of the foot may cause pain on the aspect of the foot, stiffness, swelling, and loss of range of motion.
+As time goes on, the condition may become worse, and walking and other actions may become increasingly more difficult to do.

 7. Tarsal Coalition